czipperz/b/README.md

 As you have seen above, `b` can do many different things.
 Here is the order in which it decides what to do:
 1. It will try to bounce to a bookmark or a bookmark's subdirectory
-2. It will try to bounce to a head directory (like a named `../`)
+2. It will try to `cd` to the directory specified (if it exists)
-3. It will then resort to `cd`ing.
+3. It will then resort to bounce to a head directory (like a named `../`)

 ##Installation